 Sun Protection for Your Pet

 Common sense tells us that it is best to keep our pets out of the mid-day sun.
 But when this is not possible, applying sunscreen is a good option.
-Your pet could wear protective clothing, but when temperatures soar, this might not be so practical.

 Using and applying sunscreen correctly is as important for pets as it is for humans, especially if your pet is thin-haired, hairless, unpigmented or is likely to get sun exposure on its ears and nose.
 Just like us, dogs and cats can get sunburned, too, and suffer from pain, peeling and skin cancer.
 Certain breeds can be particularly susceptible including Staffordshire Terriers, Boxers, Bull Terriers, German Shorthaired Pointers and Pit Bulls, to name a few.
 Any cats that have white ears, eyelids and noses should be protected as well.
 Severe burns may also cause skin infections.